Working from home

 5. Personal effectiveness and well-being

-As well as ensuring that you do what you can to keep well, you’ll be keen to remain busy and effective.
-This is not easy when you’re isolated from colleagues and are subject to the stress of trying to keep yourself and loved ones safe whilst remaining productive and carrying on as normally as is possible in the circumstances.
+As well as ensuring that you do what you can to keep connected, you’ll be keen to remain busy and effective.

 Tips:

-• Create a comfortable, dedicated work space, so far as is possible.
-This may not be easy if you are sharing a house with family or friends who are also home working or who are at home from their school or workplace.
+• Create a comfortable, dedicated workspace.
+This may not be easy if you are sharing a house with family or friends who are also home working.

 • Check in regularly with your boss and colleagues.